Installation

 1. Add your own python code into the atomiq container To add your own python code (that does not depend on any external libraries) you can just create a bind mount from the local directory containing your custom code to the /git/custom directory in the container.
 This directory is in the python path and every python file in this folder can be imported in python.

-To achieve this you can just create your own docker image that derives from the atomiq docker image.
+2. Add third party packages or non-python tools to the artiq container To achieve this you can just create your own docker image that derives from the atomiq docker image.
 Then simply start your atomiq_master from your custom, extended image rather than from registry.gitlab.com/atomiq-project/atomiq:stable.

 Changing the Atomiq Code in the Running system